 We also just got back from the Niagara region of Canada.
 I'll post a few of those pics next week.

 Now, on to this delicious recipe.
-I’ve been meaning to try toasting chickpeas for what seems like forever.
-I don’t know why it took me so long, but I just kept putting it off.
+I've been cartoon porn vids meaning to try toasting chickpeas for what seems like forever.
+I don't know why it took me so long, but I just kept putting it off.
 They are so incredibly simple and addicting!
 I want to toast some more just to keep around as a snack.
 I love how all the flavors mesh so well together in this salad.
-It’s a perfectly light yet filling salad for summer.
+It's a perfectly light yet filling salad for summer.

 Ingredients: Serves 2